David Jurgens

 Masters

 For current masters students, I typically ask that you take one of my classes and do well in it before starting on research.
 Often the research you do in one of my graduate courses can continue on through my lab, if you're interested.
 If you've already taken classes before that are similar, send me an email and we can discuss possibilities.
-I will typically ask new masters students to volunteer in the lab for a time to show commitment before offering any graduate assistantship.
-This is in part because master's students are often more caught up in coursework (which is a key part of graduating), but research requires dedication and continued effort; demonstrating these early and often generally means funding sooner.

 For prospectivemasters students, I do not have any role in MSI admissions but please feel free to drop me an email once you've been accepted.
 Showing interest in research prior to starting is usually good sign and gives you more opportunities during your masters program to see if research is something you might want to consider.